gary-archer/oauth.mobilesample.ios/README.md

 ## Deep Linking Registration Failures

 Some developers have reported problems where they receive the following error when a login completes.\
-This is due to associated domains registration failing:
+This occurs when associated domains registration fails, due to not having access to the code signing key for my Apple account.

 ![post login error](doc/post-login-error.png)